FanAttic-dev/cuda-project/CUDA.md

   - while some warp is waiting for memory, the scheduler can run other warp
 - don't run too many threads due to power consumption
   - rather assign more work to one thread
+- test if API calls are successful
+- clear ouput arrays for debugging purposes
+- beware of out-of-bounds accesses
+  - no exception thrown

+### Problem Choice
+- accelerate code only if it is necessary (based on profiling)
+- large enough
+- sufficient number of flops to memory transfers (consider slow PCI-E)
+- power consumption higher on GPUs
+- parallelizable problem
+- difficult to parallelize if:
+  - threads in warp access random addresses in memory
+  - thread in warp diverge

+### Optimization
+- start with coarser optimizations and only after that proceed to finer ones

+1. PCI-E transfers
+2. global memory access (bandwidth, latency)
+3. access to other types of memory
+4. divergence
+5. parallelism configuration (block size, amount of serial work per thread)
+6. instruction optimization